Relationships

 They Do All The Inviting

-Another telling sign is if you’ve stopped reaching out to make plans, and instead kind of wait around for your partner to do all the work.
+Another telling sign is if you’ve stopped reaching out to make plans, and instead you wait to hear from your partner and expect them to do all the planning.
 While it’s true that some people are better at organizing get-togethers than others, Murray says this is also a telltale sign you don’t really want the relationship to go anywhere.

-If this is familiar, she says, you may want to honestly find out “whether you and your partner are content with the relationship as is,” Murray says — or if you’d be happier moving on.
+If this is familiar, you may want to find out “whether you and your partner are content with the relationship as is,” or if you’d be happier moving on, per Murray.

 13